Vernoxvernax/CommentWatcher/README.md

     container_name: nyaa-commentswatcher
     # network_mode: container:wireguard
         # OPTIONAL: To hide your IP, you can use the network of a VPN container.
-    environment: # Run "id" in your terminal and fill out these two variables.
-      - PUID=1000
-      - PGID=1000
     volumes:
        - ./app:/usr/src/app/app
 ```